Package Your Media Stories to Increase Coverage

-Reporters are busy, underpaid and often do not have time to do research.
+Reporters are busy, underpaid, and have limited time to do research.
 Therefore, it is helpful to provide a package of information to make a reporter’s work easier.
-This is often done for big events or launches in the form of a press kit, but is also helpful for smaller stories on issues or topics that are not already in the news.
+This is often done for big events or launches in the form of a press kit but is also helpful for smaller stories on issues or topics that are not already in the news.

 Best times to package stories